lzhangss/SoundShape/README.md

 # Go to folder specified by store.at and check jpeg files created
 ```

-**Note:** `eig.sample` is available as sample data from `SoundShape` package.
+**Note:** `eig.sample` object is available as sample data from `SoundShape` package.

 <img height="250" width="866" src="figures/sampled_spectros.jpg" />

 ### 7. Run a Principal Components Analysis on three-dimensional point coordinates
-The three-dimensional point coordinates `eig.sample` can be submitted to Principal Components Analysis, which will calculate new variables (Principal Components – PC) that are independent from each other and represent the axis of greatest variation our dataset.
+The three-dimensional point coordinates stored in `eig.sample` can be submitted to Principal Components Analysis, which will calculate new variables (Principal Components – PC) that are independent from each other and represent the axis of greatest variation our dataset.

 By doing so, complex waves are now be described by a few PCs that can be used for ordination plots encompassing the majority of variation among the calls.